vkrish199/SpringDemo/README.md

 2. Java based
 3. Annotation based

+Note that in this project we will use XML based configuration

 XML based:
 Refer-springInitialWithScopes method
 Refer spring.xml - we need to define the beans here with id and class